 I highly recommend the laidback and friendly Brooks Guesthouse, located very near to The Royal Crescent, and only a short walk to the center of the city.

 Bath is relatively compact, so getting around on foot.
 Brooks Guesthouse has everything you’ll need, including access to an honor-system minibar stocked with liquor, beer and soda, free wi-fi, breakfast included, and a comfortable living room space to relax in after a day of sightseeing.
 The room is small, but is designed well with upscale decor and bathroom fixtures.
 What I liked most of all was the feeling of coming home instead of to a hotel.
 It’s warm and cozy.

-On the other side of the city is Francis Hotel, a lovely Regency-style townhouse hotel in the MGallery by Sofitel collection.
 Another option, if you’re leaning more toward the luxury side of the equation is The Royal Crescent Hotel, located in the very center of the famous Royal Crescent, which is currently filled with really expensive private homes.
 The building is Victorian and really stunning.

 If You Have a Few More Days

 There are so many more places to visit in Bath that we want to recommend, but that would really only be feasible if you have a few extra days to spend.
 I won’t go into detail on these, but will list them out in case you have time.